ennocramer/floskell/README.md

 (add-hook 'haskell-mode-hook #'floskell-mode)
 ```

-By default it uses the style called `base`, if you want to use
+By default, Floskell uses the style called `base`.
+If you want to use
-another, run `M-x customize-variable floskell-style`.
+another, run `M-x customize-variable floskell-style` or create a
+Floskell configuration file in your home directory.
 If you want to
-configure per-project, make a file called `.dir-locals.el` in the
+configure per-project, add a configuration file in the project root or
-project root directory like this:
+make a file called `.dir-locals.el` in the project root directory like
+this:

 ``` lisp
 ((nil . ((floskell-style . "johan-tibell"))))